Alcide-Zhao/alcide.zhao.github.io/_posts/2020-07-8-ssh-config.md

 	#AllowTcpForwarding yes
 	#GatewayPorts yes
 </pre>
-The above will apply to all of remote your hosts managed by your `~/.ssh/config` file.
+The above will apply to all of remote your hosts managed by `~/.ssh/config`.

 ## Jump using ProxyJump
 Now, suppose you need to conenct to HPC2.
 However, you are not allowed to do that from your local computer directly.
 Instead, you have to first jump to HPC1 and then connect to HPC2 from HPC1.
 Easy peasy: